 Chemotherapy works by destroying cancer cells.
 Unfortunately, it can’t necessarily tell the difference between a cancer cell and a healthy cell; therefore, it can cause side effects.
-Among the most common are nausea, vomiting, hair loss, fatigue and low blood counts.
+Among the most common are nausea, vomiting, hair loss, fatigue, and low blood counts.
 Some side effects may be temporary and merely annoying.
 Others, however, can be life-threatening.
-Be sure to tell you doctor of any side effects you experience.
+Be sure to tell your doctor about any side effects you experience.
 In most cases, your doctor can help you successfully manage side effects throughout your treatment cycles.

 Each person responds differently to treatment.
 Your doctor will closely monitor and measure your progress.
 Because some people experience side effects associated with their treatment and others have none, the presence or absence of side effects is not a reliable means of measuring the effectiveness of chemotherapy.

 - Why is chemotherapy the best option for me?